itaruf/MissNeville/README.md

 # DevelopAtUbisoft-IVT-2022

-# First version of the game for the 23/05/2022 deadline.
+# Second version of the game for the 27/06/2022 deadline.

 # Don't forget to check :
-- Keybindings.txt
-- Sources.txt
+- Credits.txt